djacidfx/Money-Manager-Pro/CONTRIBUTING.md

 - Make sure that on the base repository's base the `main` branch is chosen as "base".
 - Pull requests to other branches will be rejected.
-- Ivy Wallet doesn't have QA so **you are the QA!** Please test your implementation carefully.
+- Money Manager Pro doesn't have QA so **you are the QA!** Please test your implementation carefully.

 ### Questions?